-I was born in London in 1942 but have lived most of my life in Chester.
+I was born in London in 1942 but have lived most of my life in Hoole, a Victorian suburb of Chester.

 I have been writing poetry since I was 14.
 In the summer holidays of 1957, I was on a day trip with my Auntie Renee to Llandudno.
 We were sitting on the steep slope above St Tudnoâ€™s church.
 Two things happened.
 Inspired by a poem about the terrors of a nuclear holocaust written by a sixth former and published in that summer termâ€™s school magazine, I decided that I should be a poet.
 It seemed a grand thing to write about important subjects and be read by hundreds of people.
 (I hadnâ€™t at that point actually written anything).

 Before or after the decision, I canâ€™t remember which, a group of nuns, in the long, black habits they wore then, left the church and climbed along one of the sheep tracks up the slope.
 My aunt will have commented on it, Iâ€™m sure, but I canâ€™t remember what she said.
 The pristine image has stayed with me.
 I used it in a poem more than twenty years later and in a screenplay nearly forty years later.

 While studying for a double honours degree in English and Philosophy at Liverpool University, I took over the ownership and editorship of the poetry magazine PHOENIX from Harry Chambers (Peterloo Poets).

 I had a volume of poetry* published in the seventies and individual pieces published in magazines or broadcast on the radio before and since â€“ and have won the Eric Gregory Award and the Felicia Hemans Prize.